EmilioPayanOrtega/build-a-chat-1/backend/README.md

 ```
 This runs all tests using `pytest` and an in-memory SQLite database, ensuring no changes are made to your local MySQL database.

+For a detailed explanation of our testing strategy and the End-to-End Verification script, see [TESTING.md](TESTING.md).

 ## API Endpoints

 ### Authentication
 - `POST /auth/login`
 - `POST /auth/register`
+- `POST /auth/logout`

 ### Chatbots
 - `GET /chatbots?search=xyz` (Public search)